-Materials defined by tabulated data or functions such as plasfunc, metfunc, transfunc, brtdfunc, plasdata, metdata, and transdata are not supported as they have been largely superseded by the more general bsdf material, which uses a highly optimised internal data representation and efficient sampling.
+Materials with scattering defined procedurally or through tabulated data are only partially supported.
+The plasfunc, metfunc, transfunc, plasdata, metdata, and trans-data materials currently only scatter photons diffusely, and will not produce caustics.
+The brtdfunc material only produces caustics via ideal (mirror) specular reflection and transmission.
+These materials have been largely superseded by the more general bsdf material, which uses a highly optimised internal data representation and efficient sampling, and is preferred for realistic scattering behaviour.